 You can follow Roam Sweet Roam on their journeys around Australia on their Facebook page here

-Ring in the New Year with Sparkles, Not Stress: Your Guide to Family-Friendly New Year's Eve Fun in Adelaide!
+• Ring in the New Year with Sparkles, Not Stress: Your Guide to Family-Friendly New Year's Eve Fun in Adelaide!
 Looking for an unforgettable New Year's Eve that won't leave your little ones bouncing off the walls?
 Adelaide's got you covered!
-Ditch the crowded bars and expensive dinners, and embrace the magic of a family-focused celebration. ✨ Here's a sneak peek at what awaits: Dazzling fireworks displays: Witness the night sky erupt in a kaleidoscope of colors at Elder Park (9pm & midnight), Semaphore Foreshore, Glenelg or Fireworks off the Bridge at Goolwa.
-Early fireworks mean happy kiddos!
+Ditch the crowded bars and expensive dinners, and embrace the magic of a family-focused celebration. ✨ Here's a sneak peek at what awaits: Early Fireworks: Witness the night sky light up in a kaleidoscope of colors this New Year’s Eve! 🌟 Head to Elder Park (thanks to the City of Adelaide), Semaphore Foreshore, or Glenelg for spectacular early fireworks that are perfect for little ones.
+Early fireworks = happy kiddos and a stress-free NYE!
+Family Celebration at Dunstan Playhouse: Enjoy a secure fireworks viewing platform, roving performers, a child-friendly DJ, face painting, circus workshops, and more—all in a family-focused setting.
+Food stalls and a licensed bar make it a win for parents too!
 Picnic perfection: Pack a delicious spread and claim your spot at a picturesque city park and enjoy the countdown under the stars, fireworks optional!
 Home sweet countdown: Cozy up at home with a family movie marathon, DIY crafts, and a countdown to midnight filled with laughter and cheers.
 Don't forget the sparklers!
-For more ideas for a stay at home kind of NYE click here So, ditch the babysitter and embrace the magic of a memorable New Year's Eve with your loved ones.
-Adelaide's got the family-friendly fun, you just need to bring the smiles!
-CLICK HERE to register your New Year's Eve event.
+For…